Ted Yoho: Verbal assault

 In July 2020, Yoho accosted Congresswoman Alexandria Ocasio-Cortez over her public comments that an increase of crime in New York City was due to the high rise in poverty.
 According to a reporter from The Hill who overheard the conversation, the congressman called her "disgusting" and "out of your freaking mind".
 Ocasio-Cortez called him "rude", and reporters overheard Yoho calling her a "fucking bitch" as he walked away from the conversation.
 Ocasio-Cortez confirmed the incident on Twitter and on the House floor, but Yoho's office denied his comments, claiming that he "made a brief comment to himself as he walked away summarizing what he believes her policies to be: bullshit".
 He later addressed the incident on the House floor, saying, "Having been married for 45 years with two daughters, I'm very cognizant of my language.
 The offensive name calling, words attributed to me by the press were never spoken to my colleagues and if they were construed that way, I apologize for their misunderstanding".
 Though later in an interview with comedian Ben Palmer he confessed, "truth is, as I walked away by myself, I said what an F'in B".
+(Note: Palmer trolled Yoho into setting up a podcast as a satirical prank using a parody of Parler that actually had a disclaimer at the bottom of the homepage.
+This ruse continued for three months before Yoho caught on.
+During this time, Palmer caught Yoho in the aforementioned lie on the congressional floor, managed to get Michele Bachmann on the podcast, and made many controversial comments.
+Palmer and his crew used a contract drafted by lawyers for Sacha Baron Cohen to protect themselves legally.)

 Ocasio-Cortez addressed Congress and rebuked Yoho for having called her "a fucking bitch".
 In response, Ocasio-Cortez said, "Having a daughter does not make a man decent.
 Having a wife does not make a decent man.
 Treating people with dignity and respect makes a decent man".
 On July 25, 2020, Bread for the World, a Christian non-profit organization, announced Yoho would no longer serve on its board, noting that Yoho's "recent actions and words as reported in the media are not reflective of the ethical standards expected of members of our Board of Directors".